pokutuna/express-cloudfunctions-accesslog/README.md

 [![Actions Status](https://github.com/pokutuna/requestlog-cloudfunctions/workflows/test/badge.svg)](https://github.com/pokutuna/requestlog-cloudfunctions/actions)

-A middlewrae to write a `httpRequest` log with `trace` fields on Cloud Functions.
+A middlewrae to write a `httpRequest` log with `trace` field on Cloud Functions.

 This makes it possible to group your application logs in a HTTP request.